 I'm half Colombian and half French, born and raised in California.
-My mother is European white and my father is Latinx (a mulatto/mestizo mix).
+My mother is European white and my father is a mixed Latino.
 I grew up with mostly white friends, feeling myself defintely not white.
 It took until I got to UCLA — when I made friends with other POC —to feel comfortable in my brown mixed body.
 I always felt a bit in this limbo — not being able to speak fluent Spanish made me feel like an outsider of the Latinx culture, yet white folks always made it clear that I didn't belong with them either.

 This photo series has been an outlet for me to connect with all kinds of mixed race folks through a shared experience.
 I photographed and interviewed everyone on growing up mixed.

 "I’m half African American, I don’t know what part of Africa that stems from because I’m adopted.
 I’m also half Mexican American.
 My parents are both caucasian.
 Socially, I identify as white.
 I learned this in college that you can identify with something you don’t look like.
 I’m still kind of coming to my own as this weird tri-racial or biracial person.
 I’m just being me and identifying however that is." —Griff S.